China Beach San Francisco sits in the high-end Sea Cliff neighborhood. It's on the northwestern side of the city.

 This beautiful attraction is surrounded by cliffs and is smaller than Baker Beach.
 It's where the waters of the Pacific Ocean and SF Bay meet.

-China Beach is a little harder to get to than the others here.
+It's is a little harder to get to than the other beaches here.
 This attracts a local crowd that comes here to hang out and swim in the cold waters.

 It got its name from the Chinese fishermen and workers that lived here many years ago.
 During the times of the Gold Rush, when the city was young, they turned this area into a campsite.